turysanchez5/NessusHomeProject/README.md

 # NessusHomeProject

-Vulnerability mangement project where Installed and configured Nessus Essentials in order to run vulnerability scans against a Windows 10 Hosts old outdated Firefox on VM.
+Vulnerability mangement project where I installed and configured Nessus Essentials in order to run vulnerability scans against a Windows 10 Hosts old outdated Firefox on VM.

 Made adjustments to VM firewall settings in order to make it vulnerable and get better results by searching wf.msc.